All Episodes

 I hope he stays on vacation forever.

-That's uh you I know why.
+I know why.

-Rush isn't gonna stay on vacation forever.
+Rush isn't going to stay on vacation forever.

-Andrew and Fairfax Virginia.
+Andrew in Fairfax, Virginia.

-We love you liberal callers.
+We love you, Liberal callers.

-So if you're a liberal who's uh changed his view on Obama since November, do call and let me know.
+So if you're a liberal who's changed his view on Obama since November, do call and let me know.

-1-800-282-2882, Mark Stein in for rush on the Rush Limbaugh Show.
+1-800-282-2882, Mark Stein in for Rush on the Rush Limbaugh Show.

 Mark Stein in for Rush on the EIB network.